dgc-network/Learning-Digitalcoin-from-the-Command-Line/18_1_Verifying_Your_Lightning_Setup.md

 If the Digitalcoin node is still sycing with digitalcoin network you should see a message like this:
 ```
-"warning_bitcoind_sync": "Bitcoind is not up-to-date with network."
+"warning_bitcoind_sync": "Digitalcoind is not up-to-date with network."
 ```
 If your lightning daemon is not up-to-date, you'll get a message like this:
 ```